u3a-siteworks-development/u3a-siteworks-migration/readme.txt

 Imports Site Builder XML files into a WordPress site which has the SiteWorks core plugin installed

 == Changelog ==
+= 1.2.8 =
-= 1.2.7 =
+* Fix error scanning for files in migration folder if filename starts with '-' = 1.2.7 =
 * Clarify display of admin form
 = 1.2.6 =